 Let's start your Garage journey!
 In this chapter, we explain how to deploy Garage as a single-node server and how to interact with it.

 Our goal is to introduce you to Garage's workflows.
-Following this guide is recommended before moving on to configuring a real-world deployment.
+Following this guide is recommended before moving on to configuring a multi-node cluster.

 Download the latest Garage binary from the release pages on our repository: